 To be based on Volkswagen Group’s MQB-A0 platform, the new Volkswagen Virtus sedan will make global debut in November 2017.

-Volkswagen, the German premium carmaker will unveil an all-new Virtus sedan in November 2017.
-Based on the new Polo platform, the new sedan is likely to replace the Polo sedan or Vento.
-Ahead of its November launch, the clear pictures of the car have been leaked on the web world.
-Apart from sharing underpinnings with the new Polo, Volkswagen Virtus will be heavily inspired by the hatchback in terms of styling and features.
-Underpinning the MQB (AO) platform, the sedan is believed to replace the Voyage sedan, sold in South America market.
+Volkswagen, the German premium carmaker is all set to unveil an all-new mid-sized sedan – Volkswagen Virtus – in November.
+It is based on the VW Group’s MQB-AO platform that also underpins the new generation Polo hatchback.
+This sedan is said to replace the Polo sedan or Vento.
+Ahead of its official unveiling, the teaser image of the new VW Virtus sedan has been revealed on the web.
+This teaser reveals the side profile of the sedan.
+The vehicle will first go on sale in the Brazilian market in January 2018.
+Clear pictures of the car have also been leaked on the internet, revealing most of its design highlights.
+Apart from sharing underpinnings with the new Polo, the mid-sized sedan will be heavily inspired by the hatchback in terms of styling and features.
+Few media reports suggest that the sedan could be a replacement for Voyage sedan, which is currently on sale in South American market.

-In terms of size, it will be slightly larger than the current Vento, albeit the sedan will carry same engines as on the new-gen Polo.
-Upon its launch, Virtus will compete with models including Honda City, Maruti Suzuki Ciaz and new-gen Hyundai Verna.
-Going by the pictures, it is visible that the sedan will get slightly different front fascia.
-The design of the lower bumper is completely different.
-The wheelbase of the car is expected to be raised by 5cm, which turns into spacious cabin for rear occupants.
+It is the second VW product to be based on the MQB A0 platform, first being the new Polo.
+VW is also working on a compact SUV – T-Cross Brezze – which will also use this versatile platform.
+In terms of size, the new Virtus will be slightly larger than the current Vento, albeit the sedan will carry same engines as on the new-gen Polo.
+If it comes to India, the Virtus will take on the likes of Honda City, Maruti Suzuki Ciaz and the new-gen Hyundai Verna.
+Going by the leaked images, it is visible that the sedan gets a slightly different front fascia.
+It comes with a newly-designed front and rear bumpers.
+The wheelbase of the car is reportedly increased by 5cm, which turns into spacious cabin for rear occupants.
 The rear profile looks premium, thanks to an integrated spoiler and elegant taillamps.
 Inside the cabin, the sedan has 10.2-inch TFT digital instrument cluster and an 8-inch touchscreen infotainment system.
 Read More – New Volkswagen Polo Hatch Revealed

-The company recently concluded its annual meeting at Wolfsburg, Germany, where it discussed about new global products including new generation Polo and T-ROC SUV.
-It is expected that VW will first launch the Virtus in South America and introduce it in other markets later.
+The sedan will first go on sale in South American market, while other markets will get this car by the end of 2018.
 As mentioned above, the sedan will replace the current Vento in India that underpins the PQ24 platform.
 Riding on the new MQB-AO platform, the new Vitus will be lighter in weight compared to Vento and will aide improved mileage as well as better driving dynamics.
 In India, the sedan could come with three engines-1.4-litre MPI petrol, 1.2-litre TSI petrol and 1.5-litre TDI oil burner.

 The German conglomerate gave a glimpse of the sedan through an image recently.
-Though the image does not divulge concrete details, the sedan is expected to be heavily inspired by the new-generation Polo on the inside.
-It is to be noted that Virtus will be unveiled officially in November this year.
-As for the launch, VW plans to first introduce it in South American market followed by other market.
-In India, we expect it to be make an appearance at the 2018 Auto Expo.
+Now, the teaser image of the new Virtus has been revealed on the web.
+Though the image does not divulge concrete details, the sedan is likely to be heavily inspired by the new-generation Polo on the inside.
+The new Virtus will be officially unveiled in November, 2017.
+This sedan will first go on sale in the South American market in January 2018, followed by other market.
+In India, we expect it to go on sale by the end of 2018 or early 2019.

 |Minimum||Rs 10 lakh|